 Common issues and fixes

-Style attribute removal
+Style and class attribute removal

 style and class attributes have no Markdown equivalent, so they are stripped during conversion.
 If you need the styling information, keep a copy of the original HTML.